Bracing for the worst from U.S. earnings in a pandemic

 Strategists also noted that the uncertain profit outlook combined with the recent sharp sell-off in stocks made it harder to assess price-to-earnings ratios.

 "It is silly to look at valuations right now," said Robert Phipps, a director at Per Stirling Capital Management in Austin, Texas.
-(Reporting by Caroline Valetkevitch; Editing by Alden Bentley and Richard Chang) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: HEALTH CORONAVIRUS/USA RESULTS (PIX)
+(Reporting by Caroline Valetkevitch; Editing by Alden Bentley and Richard Chang) ((caroline.valetkevitch@thomsonreuters.com; +1 646 223 6393; Reuters Messaging: caroline.valetkevitch.thomsonreuters.com@reuters.net)) Keywords: HEALTH CORONAVIRUS/USA RESULTS (REPEAT, PIX)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.